RogerPineda13/Car_Pricing_Calculator_App/README.md

 ## Business Problem

 ## Data Understanding
+The dataset is from Kaggle and it is currently over 1.5g of space and therefore too big to be pushed to GitHub.
+The link to the dataset will be at the bottom of this Read.ME
 ## Data Cleaning
+The data started with four hundred thirty thousand car listings from craigslist and was saved in a
 ## Modeling
 For the modeling portion of this repo you have to go into the modeling note book to see all the work and coding that was needed to properly predict the price of any vehicle.
 The modeling algorithms used were as follows